bprin97/HIV_Intervention_System/README.md

 The Influence Maximization Problem consists in the identification of the most influenctial nodes in a Social Graph under study, also referred as an Optimization Problem that is NP-Hard.

-In this case the we takes into account the challange of raising awareness about HIV among homeless youth , and given subjects from different drop-in centers they will be trained as peer leaders who communicate with other youth about HIV prevention.
+In this case the we take into account the challange of raising awareness about HIV among homeless youth, and given subjects from different drop-in centers they will be trained as peer leaders who will communicate with other youth about HIV prevention.
-And from here which one will be the peer leaders that reachs a great number of youths?
+From here, which ones will be the peer leaders reaching a great number of youths?
-From this question is designed an Indipendent Multi-Agent system where are : Drop-in Centers-AI software which can handle a huge amount of data from which is going to solve the Influential Maximization Problem for each drop-in center.
+From this question an Indipendent Multi-Agent system is designed: a Drop-in Centers-AI software which can handle a huge amount of data and which is going to solve the Influential Maximization Problem for each drop-in center.

-It is well-known the lacks of the data when is considered to work for a project of an Artificial Intelligence for Social Good, several the reasons privacy concerns and the cost to collect it is incommensurable.
+The lack of data is a well-known problem when we considered to work for a project of an Artificial Intelligence for Social Good, because of privacy concerns, incommensurability of the collection cost, and other reasons.
-Despite that they are most of the times expensive both in resources and time.
+Plus, these algorithms are most of the times expensive, both in resources and time.
-The HIV intervention field is not so far behind , in fact a methods could be the adoption of surveys , much easier if retrieved with an Automatize Online Framework to store them before the usage of the HIV_Intervention_System.
+The HIV-intervention field is not so far behind; a popular method is the adoption of surveys, that becomes much easier if retrieved with an Automatize Online Framework to store them before the usage of the HIV Intervention System.
-Despite that in our case we adopted 2 Datasets either Self-Made : see Dataset paragraph below for more informations.
+However, in our case we adopted 2 Datasets both Self-Made: see Dataset paragraph below for more informations.

 The social network is represented by a Graph G = (V,E) where the nodes are the subjects.
 Our solution is modelled by a variant of the Indipendent Cascade Model where the entire process of selection condidered a discrete sampled period of time [t T] = t1, t2 , t3 , t4 , ....
-T, and exploits the methods we termed REDCHANGE which selects fairly the set of peer leaders.
+T, and exploits the method we termed REDCHANGE to fairly select the set of peer leaders.
-REDCHANGE stands for faiR randomizED CompreHensive Adaptive Network samplinG for social influencE , it is a variant of the CHANGE approach [Wilder 2018b , Wilder 2021] where now the Network Sampling section use a K-Means++ approach.
+REDCHANGE stands for faiR randomizED CompreHensive Adaptive Network samplinG for social influencE, it is a variant of the CHANGE approach [Wilder 2018b , Wilder 2021] using a K-Means++ approach for Network Sampling.
 Morover the entire solution is thought to handle Big Data and the postIntervention selection.

 # Our Solution in Summary :